William Clayton (architect)

-William Henry Clayton (17 November 1823 – 23 August 1877) was a Tasmanian-born colonial architect who practised initially in Tasmania and then in New Zealand.
+William Henry Clayton (17 November 1823 – 23 August 1877) was a Tasmanian-born colonial architect who practised initially in Van Diemen's Land (Tasmania) and then in New Zealand.
 He was New Zealand's first (and only) Colonial Architect, serving in the position from 1869 up until his death.
 In this role, he and his office were responsible for the design of numerous government buildings.

 Early life and education

-William was born on 17 November 1823, at Norfolk Plains, Australia.
+William was born on 17 November 1823, in a house called Wickford at Norfolk Plains, Van Diemen's Land, Colony of New South Wales, one of the 13 children of Mary (nee McLaughlan) and Henry Clayton.
 William's grandfather (who bore the same name) had been sentenced in 1802 to transportation for seven years to Australia for the possession of a purportedly stolen sheepskin.
 His wife Sarah and three-year-old Henry accompanied him on the convict ship Glatton which reached New South Wales in 1803.